 - ‘Courtship’ is a foreign word to most.
 Our culture calls exclusive relationships ‘dating’ but usually gives little thought to marriage.
 A good mindset is to not be wooed into this more serious relationship unless you have already been friends for a while and he or she is the type of person you think you could marry.

 Courtship is where conversation and knowledge about the other & yourself goes deeper and deeper.
 Spending a lot of time around family and friends will help you gain perspective about the other person as you start to pray and talk about marriage.

 - Engagement declares the intent to marry but it’s not just about planning the reception.
 Go on a marriage preparation retreat before you set the wedding date!
 Get specific in conversations about daily life expectations, finances and family.
-Take a Natural Family Planning (NFP) class well in advance.
-Your bodies speak a language of giving and receiving love; this time of waiting for marital union will reveal the variety of ways you bring life to the world through your love for each other.
+Take a NFP (Natural Family Planning) class so you truly know what’s going on.
+This time of waiting for sexual union will reveal the variety of ways you can deepen your love for each other.

 - Do you come here freely and without reservation?

-- Wil you accept children lovingly from God?
+- Will you accept children lovingly from God?

 - A choice to make a gift of yourself to another person.